 Under the new Corps water resources paradigm, the study would be limited in cost and production time to \$3 million and 3 years.
+This requirement was placed into law by the Water Resources Reform and Development Act of 2014, Section 1001 and is commonly referred to as 3x3x3.
 It is expected such a comprehensive study would take approximately this period and funding for the total study costs.
 If during the scoping of the study with the study partners it is determined that this would not be sufficient, an appropriate waiver would be sought.
 If study authority is provided in a manner that allows for addressing smaller sub-basins through feasibility study, each of those efforts would require 3x3x3 compliance.